Tampa Hip Replacement Lawyers

 - Elevated levels of cobalt and chromium in bloodstream

 Contact your orthopedic surgeon or the hospital where the surgery took place.
-If you are unable to determine the type of hip implant you received, a hip replacement attorney at Alley, Clark & Greiwe will provide you with a release form to sign so that we may obtain the brand name and model number of the hip implant that was implanted during your surgery.
+If you are unable to determine the type of implant you received, the hip replacement lawyers at Alley, Clark & Greiwe will provide you with a release form to sign so that we may obtain the brand name and model number of the hip implant that was implanted during your surgery.

-A Tampa Hip Replacement Attorney Can Help You Get Compensation
+Our Tampa Lawyers Can Help You Get Compensation for Your Hip Replacement

 At Alley, Clark & Greiwe, our lawyers have extensive experience in representing persons injured by defective joint replacement products and other defective medical devices.
 If you or a loved one have been implanted with a metal-on-metal hip implant and have undergone revision surgery or suspect that you may need to undergo surgery in the future, please contact a hip replacement attorney at (800) 840-0977 for a free consultation on your legal rights, or contact us online now.